 Jupiter’s DEX aggregation is driven by its routing engine, Metis.
 When users request token swap rates, Metis analyzes exchange rates and liquidity pool health across various DEXs and AMMs on Solana to find the best trading route.

 The USDC Stablecoins were then diverted to two separate trading routes.
 12% of the USDC Stablecoins were directly converted to JUP tokens on the ZeroFi protocol.
-The remaining 88% was first send to SolFi protocol to be converted to SOL.
+The remaining 88% was first sent to the SolFi protocol to be converted to SOL.
 The SOL coins were finally converted to JUP tokens on the Meteora protocol.
 At the time of the trade, the Metis algorithm saw this trading route as the most efficient one.
 Metis will replace the trading route with a better alternative in real-time if the algorithm finds a more efficient path before the wBTC-JUP token swap is initiated.

 JUP DEX review